U2 sets December dates for Paris concerts postponed by attacks

 “It’s a spirit our band knows well and will try to serve when we return for the postponed shows on December 6th and 7th.
 We’re going to put on our best for Paris,” he added.

-The December 7 concert will be filmed live at the Accorhotels Arena in Bercy and will air on HBO the same day.
+The Dec.
+7 concert will be filmed live at the Accorhotels Arena in Bercy and will air on HBO the same day.
+(Reporting by Jill Serjeant; Editing by Tom Brown)